Travel Agent Recommendation

 British skiers who try skiing Colorado Mountains for the first time are captivated by the experience and the contrasts with Europe.
 Everyone is struck by the relatively deserted slopes, high level accommodation and snow quantity & quality.
 All resorts accept pretty much any duration of stay and there are daily flights to accommodate whatever itinerary you wish.
 But don’t make the mistake of lumping all resorts together – they differ enormously.
 You need experts to give advice on the most suitable resorts and accommodation for your requirements.

 North America ski tour operator AmeriCanski, based in Tunbridge Wells, are such experts.
-Their ski manager, Ian Porter, personally answers all enquiries.
-He’s an ex travel writer and ski-journalist (he wrote most of the original edition of the skiers’ bible “Where To Ski”) who has been sending clients skiing to North America for over 10 years.
+Their ski manager, Ian Porter, personally answers all inquiries.
+He’s an ex-travel writer and ski-journalist (he wrote most of the original edition of the skiers’ bible “Where To Ski”) who has been sending clients skiing to North America for over 10 years.
 You name it, he’s been there, skied that and bought the fleecy!

 Ian was recently asked to name his favorite North American all-rounder, a resort to which he could send almost any client without any undue concerns.
 A place with all the general advantages of North American skiing mentioned above plus additional plus points specific to that resort.
 Ian also thought that a lack of drawbacks was important.
 Ski resort surveys are often topped by resorts with an impressive array of amenities, but their obvious drawbacks are ignored.
 Anyone who has stood in a long lift queue getting soaked by rain in “North America’s no. 1 rated resort” will know where he’s coming from.